7 Valuable Tips For Decorating Your First Home

 Architectural, housekeeping and interior décor magazines are not only for keeping on the coffee table.
 Many of them are edited by or have contributions from famous designers and professionals and they can be an invaluable source when you’re figuring out your perfect style.
 You can even copy entire concepts from there with slight variations for an inexpensive designer touch when decorating your first home.
 Vintage and secondhand stores are a great source to find older, handmade furniture and décor items that are not mainstream or mass-produced.

 If you’re emulating a design concept from the past, these types of stores may be even more useful.
 Instagram and other social media pages or platforms like Pinterest are excellent for giving inspiration with regard to interior design and they can save you a lot of money if you’re on a budget and unwilling to hire a professional.

 - The Right Order

 Some ride-or-die advice for first-time homeowners is that always decorate in the right order.
-Structural changes like putting in a fireplace during a renovation, changing backsplashes or tiles, painting, polishing doors, or carrying out repairs for water damage for example all need to be done before you go out and shop for furniture or decorative pieces.
+Structural changes like putting in a fireplace or an antique fireplace during a renovation, changing backsplashes or tiles, painting, polishing doors, or carrying out repairs for water damage for example all need to be done before you go out and shop for furniture or decorative pieces.
 Once the paint or wallpaper is done then you can choose fabrics, upcycle furniture or even consider full-room carpeting.
 Making electrical changes like changing out light fixtures or the air conditioner will also happen before the finer touches.